 Dursun Öztaban weaving an Anatolian Turkmen blackc tent from goat hair, Olukbaşı village, BOzdoğan, Aydın, Western Turkey, 2015

-An Anatolian Turkmen woman from Karakoyunlu tribe seen sitting on the felt rugs she made in the black tent.
+An Anatolian Turkmen woman from Karakoyunlu tribe, seen sitting on the felt rugs she made in the black tent.
 Anamas Pasture, Beyşehir, Konya, 1980s

 Anatolian Turkmen father-daughter couple Tribe fixing the nomad sacks onto a camel before migration, Kahramanmaraş, South-Eastern Turkey, 1980s, Photo courtesy Josephine Powell

-A perdeh textile, Konya region, Cental Turkey, 19th century
+A perdeh textile, Konya region, Cental Turkey, 19th century Private collection

 Perdeh textiles, put on the loaded camel and used as packing sheet during the migration, Sarıkeçili Tribe, Mersin Western Turkey, 2018

 Nomad textiles are generally produced by taking into account the functionality, but the finesse is another important property that brings lightness to the woven pieces.
-The visual beauty and colors are the side joys to impress the people around for the aesthetic and artistic talent of the weaver.
+The visual beauty and colors are the side joys to impress the people around by the aesthetic and artistic talent of the weaver.